Polylogism

 Polylogism is the belief that different groups of people reason in fundamentally different ways (coined from Greek poly 'many' + logos 'logic').
-The term is attributed to Ludwig von Mises, who claimed that it described Marxism and other social philosophies.
+The term is attributed to Ludwig von Mises, who claimed that it described Marxism and other class-based social philosophies.
 In the Misesian sense of the term, a polylogist ascribes different forms of "logic" to different groups, which may include groups based on race, gender, class, or time period.

 Types of polylogism

 A polylogist would claim that different groups reason in fundamentally different ways: they use different "logics" for deductive inference.
 Normative polylogism is the claim that these different logics are equally valid.
 Descriptive polylogism is an empirical claim about different groups, but a descriptive polylogism need not claim equal validity for different "logics".
 That is, a descriptive polylogist may insist on a universally valid deductive logic while claiming as an empirical matter that some groups use other (incorrect) reasoning strategies.

 An adherent of polylogism in the Misesian sense would be a normative polylogist.
 A normative polylogist might approach an argument by demonstrating how it was correct within a particular logical construct, even if it were incorrect within the logic of the analyst.
 As Mises noted "this never has been and never can be attempted by anybody."